taybenca/CV/README.md

 <div align="center">

-  A Software Engineer passionate about front-end web development.
+A Software Engineer interested in front-end development.

+Before that, I graduated in Nutrition Sciences and volunteered in a hospital specialising in treating AIDS.
+I came to London to learn English and worked making medicines during the pandemic.

+At the same time, I spent my nights and weekends focused on starting e-commerce to sell cakes.
+I took some online marketing and branding courses.
+As a hobby, I was studying programming logic.
+When I realised I was already changing careers.

-  I have been learning how to use Ruby and JavaScript to write web applications for the past twelve weeks at Makers Academy.
+I have been learning to use Ruby and JavaScript to write web applications at Makers Academy.
+In my last project at Makers, I had the opportunity to deepen my knowledge in React, a technology that I find fascinating for making our code more organised and flexible.

-  My goal for the next three months is to be able to write a tested and reusable, clean code to collaborate on significant projects.
+My goal for the next six months is to be able to write a tested and reusable, clean code to collaborate on significant projects.
 </div>

 ****